MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 The following steps describe the high-level flow:

 - (optional) The BUS system registers for notifications. <br>**_Note1_**:
-Fault Notifications are optional and do not impact end-to-end flow
+Fault Management Notifications are optional and do not impact end-to-end flow
 - The BUS system triggers provisioning of Fault Management Job.
   - The SOF provisions Fault Management by creating a `FaultManagementJob` which contains the configuration of fault indicators and related service.